-- model (ConcreteModel) The deterministic model. - first_stage_variables (list of Var) First-stage model variables (or design variables). - second_stage_variables (list of Var) Second-stage model variables (or control variables). - uncertain_params (list of Param) Uncertain model parameters.
-The mu-table attribute for every uncertain parameter objects must be set to True. - uncertainty_set (UncertaintySet) Uncertainty set against which the solution(s) returned will be confirmed to be robust. - local_solver (Solver) Subordinate local NLP solver. - global_solver (Solver) Subordinate global NLP solver.
+- model (ConcreteModel) The deterministic model. - first_stage_variables (VarData, Var, or iterable of VarData/ Var) - First-stage model variables (or design variables). - second_stage_variables (VarData, Var, or iterable of VarData/ Var) - Second-stage model variables (or control variables). - uncertain_params (ParamData, Param, or iterable of ParamData/ Param) - Uncertain model parameters.
+The mutable attribute for all uncertain parameter objects must be set to True. - uncertainty_set (UncertaintySet) Uncertainty set against which the solution(s) returned will be confirmed to be robust. - local_solver (str or solver type) Subordinate local NLP solver.
+If a str is passed, then the str is cast to SolverFactory(local_solver). - global_solver (str or solver type) Subordinate global NLP solver.
+If a str is passed, then the str is cast to SolverFactory(global_solver).